JuliaGeometry/Meshes.jl/docs/src/domains/sets.md

 import WGLMakie as Mke # hide
 ```

-Geometry sets represent an ordered collection of geometries without
+Geometry sets represent a collection of geometries without
 any connectivity information (a.k.a., "soup of geometries").

 ```@docs